best books to read for beginners

 How do I choose my first book?

-Choosing your first book is a personal adventure that, if approached properly, can ignite a lifelong love of reading.
+Choosing your first book is a personal adventure that, if approached correctly, can ignite a lifelong love of reading.
 Here is a complete guide to help you make the proper decision:

 1. Understand Your Interests: Ask yourself what fascinates or inspires you.
 Are you drawn to exciting adventures, moving stories, or practical advice?
 Identifying your preferences helps to reduce the number of possibilities available.
 If you enjoy solving puzzles, consider mysteries.
 Prefer to learn?
 Nonfiction might be your go-to.